-The aggregate number of shares subject to stock options outstanding and exercisable at December 31, 2013 for each non-employee director is as follows:
+The aggregate number of shares subject to stock options outstanding and exercisable at December 31, 2014 for each non-employee director is as follows:

-Name Aggregate Number of Stock Options Outstanding as of December 31, 2013 Aggregate Number of Stock Options Exercisable as of December 31, 2013
+Name Aggregate Number of Stock Options Outstanding as of December 31, 2014 Aggregate Number of Stock Options Exercisable as of December 31, 2014

 David Botstein, Ph.D.
+85,000 67,777

+Brook Byers 112,500 102,083

+William Ericson 112,500 102,083

+Randy Livingston 157,500 147,083

+John Milligan, Ph.D.
 60,000 31,110

-Brook Byers 87,500 77,083

-William Ericson 87,500 77,083

-Randy Livingston 132,500 122,083

-John Milligan, Ph.D.
-35,000

-Marshall Mohr 85,000 60,555
+Marshall Mohr 110,000 97,221

+Kathy Ordoñez 35,000

 Lucy Shapiro, Ph.D.
-60,000 29,166
+85,000 65,833

 Our Compensation Committee consulted with the independent compensation consultant regarding our outside director compensation policy relative to prevailing market data.
-Based on its review, the Compensation Committee concluded that the cash compensation afforded to our non-employee directors approximates the 50th percentile of the market data and therefore recommended no changes to existing cash or equity-based compensation levels.
+Based on its review, the Compensation Committee recommended to the Board of Directors not to make any changes to existing cash or equity-based compensation levels.

-Cash compensation: Each non-employee member of the Board of Directors was eligible to receive the following cash compensation: (1) annual retainer for each member of the Board of \$35,000; (2) the chair of our Audit Committee is paid an additional annual retainer of \$20,000, and members of our Audit Committee other than the chair are paid an additional annual retainer of \$10,000; (3) the chair of our Compensation Committee is paid an additional annual retainer of \$14,000, and members of our Compensation Committee other than the chair are paid an additional annual retainer of \$7,000; (4) the chair of our Corporate Governance and Nominating Committee is paid an additional annual retainer of \$10,000, and members of our Corporate Governance and Nominating Committee other than the chair are paid an additional annual retainer of \$5,000; and (5) our lead independent director is paid an additional annual retainer of \$15,000.
+Cash compensation: Each non-employee member of the Board of Directors was eligible to receive the following cash compensation: (1) annual retainer for each member of the Board of \$35,000; (2) the chair of our Audit Committee is paid an additional annual retainer of \$20,000, and members of our Audit Committee other than the chair are paid an additional annual retainer of \$10,000; (3) the chair of our Compensation Committee is paid an additional annual retainer of \$14,000, and members of our Compensation Committee other than the chair are paid an additional annual retainer of \$7,000; (4) the chair of our Corporate Governance and Nominating Committee is paid an additional annual retainer of \$10,000, and members of our Corporate Governance and Nominating Committee other than the chair are paid an additional annual retainer of \$5,000; (5) the chair of our Science and Technology Committee will be paid an additional annual retainer of \$10,000, and the members of our Science and Technology Committee other than the chair will be paid an additional annual retainer of \$5,000; and (6) our lead independent director is paid an additional annual retainer of \$15,000.
 We reimburse our non-employee directors for all reasonable out-of-pocket expenses incurred in the performance of their duties as directors.

 Equity Compensation: Each new non-employee director receives a stock option grant to purchase 35,000 shares of our common stock under the terms of the 2010 Outside Director Equity Incentive Plan (the "Director Plan").
 These initial awards will vest over three years, with one-third of the shares subject to the option vesting on the one year anniversary of the date of grant, and the remaining shares vesting monthly over the following two years, provided such non-employee director continues to serve as a director through each vesting date.
-In addition, each non-employee director automatically receives an annual stock option grant to purchase 25,000 shares of our common stock on the date of the annual meeting beginning on the date of the first annual meeting that is held at least four months after such non-employee director received his or her initial award, provided such non-employee director continues to serve as a director through each vesting date.
+In addition, each non-employee director automatically receives an annual stock option grant to purchase 25,000 shares of our common stock on the date of the annual meeting beginning on the date of the first annual meeting that is held at least four months after such non-employee director received his or her initial award, provided such non-employee director continues to serve as a director through such date.
+Such annual awards vest monthly over one year, provided such non-employee director continues to serve as a director through each vesting date